-Tariffs for China Country of Origin Goods to increase on April 10th13
+Tariffs for China Country of Origin Goods to increase on April 10th 13

-- On April 9th, US announced it will increase the tariff rates on US imports for products of China, Hong Kong SAR, and Macau SAR - Effective April 10th, the IEEPA reciprocal tariff rate for products of products of China, Hong Kong SAR, and Macau SAR will now be125% which was adjusted from the previous announced 84% - These tariffs, in addition to the IEEPA tariffs from February 2025, result in a total tariff rate of 145% on U.S. imports when China, Hong Kong SAR, or Macau is the Country of Origin
+- On April 9th, the U.S. announced it will increase the tariff rates on U.S. imports for products of China, Hong Kong SAR, and Macau SAR - Effective April 10th, the IEEPA reciprocal tariff rate for products of products of China, Hong Kong SAR, and Macau SAR will now be125% which was adjusted from the previous announced 84% - These tariffs, in addition to the IEEPA tariffs from February 2025, result in a total tariff rate of 145% on U.S. imports when China, Hong Kong SAR, or Macau is the Country of Origin